Home / Mica Regulation

 Step-by-Step process to register a CASP under MiCAR

-MiCA License's application process
+MiCA License application process

 STAGE 1